The Helen P. Denit Honors Program is always looking to kick up creativity in the classroom.

 Additionally, honors courses at the University of Baltimore may ask students to achieve one or more of the following outcomes:

-We are proud to report that every honors designated course must include a component of experiential learning.
+We are proud to report that every honors designated course includes a component of experiential learning.
+When planning an experiential activity for an Honors learning community, course, or seminar

 If you are interested in teaching an Enhanced Course, please submit proposals and funding requests to Betsy Nix.